 From anywhere on the beach, you can spot the ‘Morro do Leme.’
 Morro in Portuguese means hill or a small mountain.
 The 700-foot-tall mound has a pathway that is still being used by locals and hikers.

 Climbing the thickly forested hill is a good adrenaline rush after hours of swimming.
-At the foot of the hill lies the ‘Forte Duque de Caxias.’
-But you can only visit during Saturdays, Sundays and the holidays.
+At the foot of the hill lies the "Forte Duque de Caxias", You can visit it from Tuesday to Sunday.